kidozh/kidozh-cv/index.md

 ## Experience

+### __Intelligent manufacturing, Key Lab of Contemporary Design and Integrated Manufacturing Technology, Ministry of Education, NPU__  `2017.9 - `
+_Intelligent manufacturing_<br>
+- __Tool wear and Tool's remaining useful life prediction__, in single or multiple manufacturing mode, aims to monitor precise tool wear value by deep learning.
+Also, a transfer learning is used to migrate among different condition.
+- __Deep learning model visualization__, aims to visualize deep learning (especially CNN) model for better understanding process, rules and principle of them in troubleshooting variety of problems in making part.
+- __Tool wear forecasting__, the first deep learning model to accurately forecast tool wear in the future.
+And by RNN's extension, forecasting level gets raised.

 ### __Peter the Great St.Petersburg Polytechnic University__  `2018.1 - 2018.2`
 _Turbomachinery Winter Camp_<br>
 __Turbomachinery__, in mechanical engineering, describes machines that transfer energy between a rotor and a fluid, including both turbines and compressors.
 While a turbine transfers energy from a fluid to a rotor, a compressor transfers energy from a rotor to a fluid.

+### __Dance Robot Inovation Club, NPU__  `2014.9 - 2015.11`
+_Computer Vision in Software Department_<br>
+__Computer Vision__, in basketball robot, aims to identify basketball and measure the distance from that.
+OpenCV, Point Cloud, Machine Learning and Deep Learning used.
+The robot won the 2nd prize at RoboCup Contest in 2015.

+### __ACM Inovation Base__  `2014.7 - 2017.6`
+_ACM/ICPC_<br>
+__ACM__, Learns about fundamental and advanced computer algorithm and data structure.
+I won two prizes at Sichuan and Shaanxi ACM/ICPC provincial contest

 ## Honors & Awards

 Northwestern Polytechnical University Graduate Innovation Seed Fund `Shaanxi, 2017`<br>
 Outstanding graduates `Shaanxi, 2017`<br>
 CSC Scholarship `Shaanxi, 2016` <br>
+Silver medal in ACM-ICPC Shaanxi Regional Contest `Xi'an, 2015`<br>
 University Award `Shaanxi, 2015` <br>
+Silver medal in ACM-ICPC Southwestern China's Regional Contest `Chengdu, 2015`<br>
+Honorable mention in ACM-ICPC Shanghai Regional `Shanghai,2014`<br>
 Honors College Award `Shaanxi, 2014` <br>

 <!-- ### Footer